lucaswarwick02/ArcSheets/README.md

 - **Type Safety**: Automatically restricts entries to specific `ScriptableObject` types to ensure data integrity.
 - **Integrated Workflow**: Create new assets directly within the table interface without leaving the window.
 - **Persistent Configuration**: Save table layouts and asset collections as project assets.
+- **Unique Identification**: All assets extending `SerializedScriptableObject` automatically receive a persistent GUID for unique identification.
+- **GUID Lookup**: Built-in functionality to find and retrieve assets by their GUID.

 ## Requirements